Free Classroom Pilot

 You get the report

-Class heatmap + cohort summary + remediation notes delivered to your email within 48 hours of class completion.
+Class heatmap, cohort summary, band profiles, and remediation toolkit emailed to you within 48 hours of class completion.

 Request a free pilot for your class

-The diagnostic is grounded in physics education research, including the work of Arons, Knight, and Trowbridge & McDermott.
+The diagnostic is grounded in physics education research, including the work of Arons, Knight, Trowbridge & McDermott, Beichner, and Chabay & Sherwood.
 Our physics content has previously been licensed by Cengage.

 We'll only use your details to respond to this pilot request.